Workplace Accidents Happen. Are You Ready?

 Quote Request Form

-While Massachusetts law doesn’t require you to have worker’s comp if you don’t have employees, you might be required to have the policy in certain situations.
-For example, some businesses require contractors and sole proprietors to have worker’s compensation insurance to avoid unnecessary risks.
+While Massachusetts law doesn’t require you to have workers comp if you don’t have employees, you might be required to have the policy in certain situations.
+For example, some businesses require contractors and sole proprietors to have a policy to reduce risks.

-You can be issued a stop-work order and be fined daily until coverage is in place and all fines are paid.
+If discovered, you can be issued a stop-work order and be fined daily until coverage is in place and all fines are paid.
 You could also be subject to criminal charges.
-Failure to follow state laws regarding worker’s compensation is a serious crime.

 Sole proprietors have the option to be included or excluded when the policy is issued.
 This option provides considerable benefits for sole proprietors who would otherwise need to use their health insurance to cover a work-related injury.